Stefan Molyneux

-Stefan Basil Molyneux (/stəˈfæn ˈmɒlᵻnjuː/; born September 24, 1966) is an Irish-born Canadian white nationalist podcaster and proponent of conspiracy theories, white supremacy, scientific racism, and the men's rights movement.
+Stefan Basil Molyneux (/stəˈfæn ˈmɒlᵻnjuː/; born September 24, 1966) is an Irish-born Canadian white nationalist vlogger and proponent of conspiracy theories, white supremacy, scientific racism, and the men's rights movement.
 He is the founder of the Freedomain Radio website.
 Multiple sources describe the Freedomain internet community as a cult, referring to the indoctrination techniques Molyneux has used as its leader.
-As of September 2020, Molyneux has been permanently banned or suspended from PayPal, Mailchimp, YouTube, and SoundCloud, all for violating hate speech policies.

 He is described as a leading figure of the alt-right movement by Politico and The Washington Post, and as far-right by The New York Times.
 Tom Clements in The Independent describes him as "an alt-lite philosopher with a perverse fixation on race and IQ".
 Molyneux describes himself as a philosopher and an anarcho-capitalist.
 Molyneux previously worked in the software industry, wrote nine articles for libertarian Lew Rockwell's personal website, and has made appearances on Press TV, InfoWars, and RT.

 Background

 Molyneux was born in Ireland and mostly raised in London before moving to Canada at age 11.

 He attended Glendon College at York University in Toronto, acting at Theatre Glendon and being a member of the Debating Society.
 He then attended the National Theatre School of Canada in Montreal.
 In 1991, at age 25, Molyneux received a B.A. degree in history from McGill University.
 He received an M.A. degree in history from the University of Toronto in 1993.